 to the dog, it is also unhealthy for the humans and other dogs who

 is it harmful to the dog?
 Matted hair is a great hiding place for

 fleas, mites and ticks.
-Dandruff (yes, even dogs are affected by
+Dander and dandruff (yes, even dogs are affected by

-but perhaps most obviously! - the odour accompanying matted coat is
+but perhaps most obviously! - the odour accompanying matted coat can

 don't have to be a rocket scientist to work out that a dog with a